-There are some entities that exist solely as travel clubs, which have travel packages and discounts at the core of their mission–and are well-equipped to source and fulfill travel products and services.
-But most organizations like trade groups and professional associations aren’t in this position and need help on two levels: introducing the concept of a travel club as a delivery vehicle for travel benefits and implementing such a solution.
+There are some entities that exist solely as travel clubs, which have travel packages and discounts at the core of their mission and are well-equipped to source and fulfill travel products and services.
+Most organizations, like trade groups and professional associations, aren’t in this position and need help on two levels: introducing the concept of a travel club as a delivery vehicle for travel benefits and implementing such a solution.

-Many associations already offer members some perks beyond networking, educational benefits or other “core” features.
+Many associations already offer members some perks beyond networking, educational benefits, and other “core” features.
 Those perks could be as simple as providing a promotional code for a partner’s service or a voucher for airport lounge access.
-While those kinds of initiatives are great ways to thank association members for their support, they’re often one-offs and not part of a broader business or recruitment or retention strategy to keep the organization or association top of mind among members and deliver new revenue streams.
+While these kinds of initiatives are great ways to thank association members for their support, they’re often one-offs and not part of a broader business, recruitment, or retention strategy to keep the organization or association top of mind among members and deliver new revenue streams.

 If an association’s travel club can effectively meet members’ travel needs, it can also keep members engaging with that association instead of shopping elsewhere for travel.
 That creates an additional touchpoint for member-association interaction and deepens a member’s relationship with the organization.
 Over time, this translates to sustained dues-paying and membership activity, which leads to financially healthier associations.

-But there are only a few travel benefit providers that can manage exclusive pricing and fulfillment of travel inventory.
-Arrivia’s travel privileges platform lets associations launch a travel club under their brand with minimal implementation and set-up time, removing the technology barriers that keep organizations from innovating and providing greater value to their members.
+Arrivia’s travel privileges platform lets associations launch a travel club under their brand with minimal implementation and setup time, removing the technology barriers that prevent organizations from innovating and providing greater value to their members.

 With a branded travel club, associations can offer tangible reasons for their members to stay involved and continue paying dues and fees.
 Attracting new members is how clubs and associations grow, and a travel club can deliver value to members, boost retention, and attract new members.